capysquash/pgsquash-engine/README.md

-# pgsquash Engine
+# pgsquash-engine

-**The PostgreSQL migration consolidation engine.** Intelligently reorganizes your migration history into clean, production-ready SQL—without breaking anything.
+**The PostgreSQL migration consolidation engine that powers CAPYSQUASH.**

+Intelligently reorganizes your migration history into clean, production-ready SQL—without breaking anything.

 **Current version:** 1.0.0 (Production Ready) ✅

+**Used by:**
+- **CAPYSQUASH Platform** - The web app for one-click migration cleanup
+- **capysquash-cli** - The open-source command-line tool
+- **Custom tools** - Build your own migration tools on top of pgsquash-engine

 **Catalog-proven equivalence** via double-build validation.
 We don't just parse SQL—we prove the output produces an identical schema by running both versions through PostgreSQL and comparing the results.

-## Why pgsquash?
+## About pgsquash-engine

+**The technology behind CAPYSQUASH.** This is the open-source Go library that powers both the CAPYSQUASH Platform and capysquash-cli.

 **Production-ready** with comprehensive validation, safety modes, and proven equivalence guarantees.

+**For most users:** Use [CAPYSQUASH Platform](https://capysquash.dev) for one-click cleanup or [capysquash-cli](https://github.com/CAPYSQUASH/capysquash-cli) for terminal workflows.

-**Keep your vibe.** pgsquash Engine intelligently consolidates and optimizes your migration history while preserving dependencies, respecting safety constraints, and validating every change.
+**For developers:** Build custom migration tools using pgsquash-engine's public APIs.
+Intelligently consolidates and optimizes your migration history while preserving dependencies, respecting safety constraints, and validating every change.
 Works with your existing setup—Supabase projects, Prisma schemas, Clerk auth.
 No migration rewrites, no new syntax to learn.
 Just cleaner, safer SQL.

 ## What it does